 Amazon’s ‘Homecoming’ is a mystery drama that has people with flawed memories as its protagonists.
 As they try to uncover their own secrets, they unravel a vicious conspiracy.
 The series focuses on issues like PTSD, the morality of the people in charge, and the consequences of dangerous decisions, among other things.
-With so many conspiracy theories floating about in the world, this show seems to get a lot of things right.
-Does that mean it is based on a true story?
+With so many conspiracy theories floating around, this show seems to get many things right.
+Does it mean that there is a true story behind it?
 Here’s the answer.

 No, ‘Homecoming’ is not based on a real story.
-It is based on a fiction podcast created by Eli Horowitz and Micah Bloomberg.
+It is based on a fictional podcast by Eli Horowitz and Micah Bloomberg.
 Their partnership began when they were hired to run the narrative division of Gimlet Media.
-The idea was pitched by Horowitz, who was influenced by the likes of ‘Sorry, Wrong Number’.
+The idea was pitched by Horowitz, who was influenced by the likes of ‘Sorry, Wrong Number.’
 He was also aware of the audio medium’s restrictions and did not want a narrator to create a jump between the scenes.

 “I wanted to avoid the artificiality that can sometimes come from having a narrator or any kind of heavy-handed exposition.
 It was a challenge; it’s hard in audio to convey where the characters are, who’s talking, what the movement is, without the corniness comes from trying to insert that thing.
 Like, “I’m running.
 I’m running through a field, there’s a lot of grass in the field!”
 So I tried to think of what kind of situations would give rise by themselves to episodic storytelling.
 That’s how I came up with the element of repeated therapy sessions because I wanted conversation rather than physical action to be at the core,” said Horowitz.